ultravioletrs/prism-helm/README.md

 ## Prism Deployment Strategy

-Prism uses environment-specific deployment strategy to ensure smooth updates while minimizing downtime and risks associated with new releases.
+Prism uses environment-specific pull deployment strategy using ArgoCD to ensure smooth updates while minimizing downtime and risks associated with new releases.
+For a new release simply update the Prism Charts Repo for example with version number for a deployment and argo will sync the change inside the cluster.

-### **Staging Environment – Recreate Deployment Strategy**
+### **Staging Environment – Recreate Deployment**
 For the staging environment, **Recreate Deployment Strategy** is used.
 This approach ensures that when a new version of the application is deployed, the existing pods are completely shut down before new ones are started.
 Recreate was chosen for staging because of consistency because staging is for testing and validation and avoiding potential conflicts between old and new versions.